zyjiaobj/triggers/docs/getting-started/README.md

 Our Pipeline will do a few things:
 - Retrieve the source code
-- Build and push the source code into a docker image
+- Build and push the source code into a Docker image
 - Push the image to the specified repository
 - Run the image locally
 <!-- -->
 - [Install the Pipeline](./pipeline.yaml)
-  - The Pipeline will build a docker image with img and deploy it locally via kubectl image.
+  - The Pipeline will build a Docker image with img and deploy it locally via kubectl image.
   - `kubectl apply -f ./docs/getting-started/pipeline.yaml`
 <!-- -->
 Our Triggers project will pickup from there:
-- We will setup an EventListener to accept and process Github Push events
+- We will setup an EventListener to accept and process GitHub Push events
-- A TriggerTemplate to create templates Resources and PipelineRun per event received.
+- A `TriggerTemplate` to create templated PipelineResource and PipelineRun per event received by the `EventListener`.
 <!-- -->
 - [Install the TriggerTemplate, TriggerBinding and EventListener](./triggers.yaml)
   -  First, **edit** the `triggers.yaml` file to reflect